 Q: What are the most common scams in Cuba?

 A: Common scams in Cuba include overly friendly locals who approach you with offers of “special deals” or “exclusive tours,” as well as fake taxi drivers who overcharge tourists.
 Be cautious of strangers who approach you with offers or deals, and stick to reputable tour operators and licensed taxis.
-(See Also: Is Raja Ampat Safe To Visit?
-Discover The Truth)
+(See Also: Is Mackinac Island Safe to Visit?
+A Peaceful Getaway)

 Q: Can I use my credit card in Cuba?